MIRA-KUMAR/Leetcode-Learning/README.md

 Given an integer num, repeatedly add all its digits until the result has only one digit, and return it.

+# LeetCode 260.
+Single Number III

+Given an integer array nums, in which exactly two elements appear only once and all the other elements appear exactly twice.
+Find the two elements that appear only once.
+You can return the answer in any order.

+You must write an algorithm that runs in linear runtime complexity and uses only constant extra space.

 # LeetCode 263.
 Ugly Number

 An ugly number is a positive integer whose prime factors are limited to 2, 3, and 5.